erlandbo/TDT4290/models/SSED.md

 As mentioned in the master thesis, the results are very dependent on the windows-size, number of hops per windows and IoU-treshhold. it is encouraged to experiment with these to improve the results.
 But you may want the run more epochs and increase/decrease the batchsize depending on the results.
 A samling rate of 16kHZ has been set on all audio data

 # Results
 With the default configurations and hardware requirements, the models should get decent results after approximately 25 epochs.
 The master thesis used 5740 sound events annotated from 450 hours of audio [1].
-This is significantly more than our total amount of hours of recording of vehicles (approximately 10-15 hours).
+This is significantly more than our total amount of hours of recording of vehicles (approximately 11-12 hours and 3117 vehicles).

 After some epochs with training the codebase should achieve approximately 0.9-0.95 AP for both medium and large vehilces while the AP for small vehicles varies between 0.35-0.7 depending on the dataset used.
 The total MAP will thus be affected by the difficulties with small vehicles and thus be somewhere between 0.7-0.9 depending on the dataset and difficulties with small vehicles.
 There might be some imbalance in the dataset and resampling by adding more examples of small-vehicles has often given better results for small vehicles.